White Chocolate Cracker Jack Popcorn Cookie Recipe

 • 1 cup (140 g) all-purpose flour

-• 1 cup (140 g) bread flour, sub AP if no bread flour
+• 1 cup (140 g) bread flour substitute a high-protein all-purpose flour (like King Arthur)

 • 1/2 teaspoon baking soda